stalniy/casl-react-example/README.md

 # CASL and React integration example

 This example shows how to integrate CASL auhorization (i.e. permissions) in React application.
+Read [Managing user permissions in React app](https://medium.com/dailyjs/managing-user-permissions-in-your-react-app-a93a94ff9b40) for detailed explanation.

 > Generated with react-app